eliottvincent/bay/veritas.md

       alt: water
     description: After a short trip to Europe to see my family in January 2024, I came back to Austin thinking about the future of domain knowledge LLMs.
 At a very early stage of Veritas (back then Pulse), I concluded that general-purpose LLMs were not great at answering domain-specific questions and accessing niche information online.
 In my view, the future lay in fine-tuning/retraining on data from specific tasks, rather than on scraped data from all over the Internet.

-    Since I was mainly interested in Quant Finance, I started testing open-source models to see how they'd answer questions on portfolio allocation, stochastic

 ---